LINDGRENBA/cooking-conversion/README.md

 ## Known Bugs

 Unable to clear information from #output divs.
-If cups value is 0.5, pints result shows 0, but should show 0.25.
-Need to specify how many decimal places to show for resulting output.
+Previous bugs regarding decimal place issues and whole number issues have been fixed.
 ## Support and contact details

 Please feel free to contact me through GitHub with any questions, ideas or concerns.